DSI2I: Dense Style for Unpaired Image-to-Image Translation: Method

 \subsection{Injecting Dense Style}

-We define style as low level attributes that do not affect the semantics of the image.
-These low level attributes can include lighting, color, appearance, and texture.
-We also believe that a change in style should not lead to an unrealistic image and should not modify the semantics of the scene.
-In this work, we argue that, based on this definition, style should be represented densely.
-Given a dense style map, $S^{dense}$, extracted by one of the above-mentioned style encoders, we now describe how we inject such a representation in our framework to produce an image.
-Note that, in this section, we assume that the input dense style map is in direct spatial correspondence with the image content.
-We will explain in Section~\ref{sec:exchange} how we handle the different spatial arrangements of the source and exemplar images.
+Let us now describe how we inject a dense style map, $\mathbf{S}^{dense}$, in our framework to produce an image.
 Accurate stylization requires the removal of the existing style as an initial step~\cite{li2017wct, li2017demystifystyle}.
 Thus, for our dense style to be effective, we incorporate a dense normalization that first removes the style of each region.
-To this end, inspired by~\cite{park2019spade, zhu2020sean, li2019pono}, we utilize a Positional Normalization Layer~\cite{li2019pono} followed by dense modulation.
-These operations are performed on generator activations that produce the images.
+To this end, inspired by~\cite{li2019pono, park2019spade, zhu2020sean}, we utilize a Positional Normalization Layer~\cite{li2019pono} followed by dense modulation.
+These operations are performed on the generator activations that produce the images.

 Formally, let $\mathbf{P}\in \mathbb{R}^{C' \times H W}$ denote the generator activations, with $C'$ the number of channels.
 We compute the position-wise means and standard deviations of $\mathbf{P}$, $\mathbf{\mu}, \mathbf{\sigma} \in \mathbb{R}^{H W}$.
 We then replace the existing style by our dense one via the Dense Normalization (DNorm) function